This simple tutorial would show how to compile source tarballs (*.tar.gz, *.tar.bz2) and create a *.deb installer in Ubuntu.

 How to create deb file from source packages (e.g tar.gz files)

-Follow below steps to compile and create deb file from source package in Ubuntu.
+Follow the below steps to compile and create a deb file from the source package in Ubuntu.

 Setup test directory

-Creation of a deb file requires “debian” directory and all the necessary minimum contents of it inside the source directory.
-Also the source directory should contain the launcher i.e. *.desktop file to make entries in menu and including icon.
-Typically all the source tarballs comes with these files and sometimes the debian directory and its contents as well.
+The creation of a deb file requires “debian” directory and all the minimum necessary contents of it inside the source directory.
+Also, the source directory should contain the launcher i.e. *.desktop file, to make entries in the menu and include an icon.
+Typically all the source tarballs come with these files and sometimes the debian directory and its contents as well.

 Configure debian directory